30 Fall Vegetarian Recipes That Are Cozy, Hearty and Packed with Seasonal Produce

 • Serves: 4

-This seasonal twist on a classic white pie is one you’ll crave all season.
+This seasonal twist on a classic white pie is one you’ll crave all autumn long.
 It calls for store-bought pizza dough, so it’s not as fussy as it seems.
+Your guests will be so wowed by the sauce that they won't clock your shortcut.
 I’ll take crushed red pepper flakes on my slice, please.

 19. Sweet Potato, Tomato, Kale and Halloumi Sheet Tray